proof88/PRooFPS-dd/doc/menu-03-Crypto.md

 **To minimize time invested, just buy and hold XRP and SDEX for medium-term (weeks/months), as an addition to your long-term BTC holding.**
 Take profit when you want, then buy the dip, and repeat the process forever.
 They are expected to be here with us for long time.

+You can also try **staking** which even exists in Revolut with cryptocurrencies: you lock some assets and expect passive income profit.

-I made a **[table of some altcoins](https://docs.google.com/spreadsheets/d/1dRmWWfjfH5j3kHnVBlGKj25zNzYuv04kCtUuxtnEb2U/edit?usp=drive_link)** that might be also in your interest.
+Also, I made a **[table of some altcoins](https://docs.google.com/spreadsheets/d/1dRmWWfjfH5j3kHnVBlGKj25zNzYuv04kCtUuxtnEb2U/edit?usp=drive_link)** that might be also in your interest.
 You can see in that document that I'm monitoring how their prices react to Bitcoin price.
 **I recommend short-term (weeks) cyclic trading with the top-row altcoins in [that table](https://docs.google.com/spreadsheets/d/1dRmWWfjfH5j3kHnVBlGKj25zNzYuv04kCtUuxtnEb2U/edit?usp=drive_link).**

-TODO: add "Revolut" in the Misc. column if the token is available on Revolut.

 \subsection whatbuy_advanced Advanced / Difficult Level